Noah Ablett: Early life and education

+This scepticism towards state power also set him at odds with the Labour Party, whose commitment to harnessing the resources of the state was enshrined in Clause IV of its constitution.
 In 1919 Ablett was approached by the Labour Party to contest the Pembrokeshire constituency ahead of the 1922 general election.
-Ablett turned down the invitation, citing the demands of his other responsibilities.
+Ablett turned down the invitation, explaining that "my belief in the efficacy of the industrial movement of Labour far exceeds my hopes of the rapid success of Labour politics".
 Also in 1919, Ablett's sole book Easy Outline of Economics was published through the Plebs' League.
 Between 1921 and 1926 he served as an executive member of the Miners' Federation of Great Britain.